 The HDSRL lab includes three A1 quadrupedal robots.
 The A1 robot is made by Unitree for agile locomotion and has a maximum continuous outdoor running speed of 3.3 (m/s).
 It has foot pressure sensors, intelligent depth cameras, LiDAR, and NVIDIA TX2 for Visual SLAM.

 The HDSRL lab also includes Minitaur, designed and manufactured by Ghost Robotics.
 Minitaur is a 6.5 kg 2-DOF leg 8-motor (2 per hip) quadrupedal robot platform.
 The high-torque brushless motors, high-resolution encoders, and specialized leg design let Minitaur run and jump over difficult terrain.
 2DOF legs are good for more than just running; they can sense and exert precise forces as well as manipulate.
 The robot is capable of running at 2 m/s and turning at 1 rad/s.

 Kinova Arm and Motion Capture

 The HDSRL lab includes Kinova robotic arms.
 The Kinova arm is a 4.8kg and 4-DOF arm mounted with a 3-finger end-effector and a payload capacity of 4.2kg.
-These features make the Kinova arms suitable to manipulate a variety of objects.
+These features make the Kinova arms suitable for manipulating a variety of objects.
 In addition, it is capable of running low-level controllers at 500Hz and high-level controllers at 100Hz.
-The Kinova arm is capable of RS-485 communication protocol and it's SDK is compatible with Ubuntu OS.
-The HDSRL lab has also an OptiTrack motion capture system consisting of twelve Prime 13 cameras (240 FPS at 1.3 MP resolution).
+The Kinova arm is capable of RS-485 communication protocol, and its SDK is compatible with Ubuntu OS.
+The HDSRL lab also has an OptiTrack motion capture system consisting of twelve Prime 13 cameras (240 FPS at 1.3 MP resolution).